saleor/saleor-docs/docs/dashboard/catalog/products.md

 ![Editing product images](/assets/dashboard-catalog/9.jpg)

+### How to manage metadata in the product setup page

+You can add private and public metadata for each product in the product setup page.
+Use the button _Add Field_ to add new metadata field.

 ### How to delete or edit products

 Click on an existing product from the main list.
 You will be redirected to the same interface as for adding products.